catchpoint/terraform-provider-catchpoint/docs/resources/puppeteer_test.md

 - `folder_id` (Number) Optional.
 The Folder under which the Test will be created
 - `gateway_address_or_host` (String) Host/IP to use for network troubleshooting and monitoring
 - `insights` (Block Set, Max: 1) Optional.
 Used for overriding the insights section (see [below for nested schema](#nestedblock--insights))
+- `monitor` (String) The monitor to use for the puppeteer Test.
+Supported: 'chrome'
 - `request_settings` (Block Set, Max: 1) Optional.
 Used for overriding authentication and HTTP request headers (see [below for nested schema](#nestedblock--request_settings))
 - `schedule_settings` (Block Set, Max: 1) Optional.
 Used for overriding the schedule section (see [below for nested schema](#nestedblock--schedule_settings))
 - `start_time` (String) Optional.
 Start time for the Test in ISO format